bleachbit/docs/_posts/2015-09-25-command-line-interface.md

 `bleachbit --shred "C:\Microsoft Exchange\Top Secret Emails\"`

-### Wiping free space
+### Wiping empty space

-When files are [deleted without shredding](shred-files-and-wipe-disks.html), the contents might be recoverable from the disk's free space.
-To prevent recovery from free space, you can wipe the free space.
-Unlike wiping specific files, wiping free space takes a long time.
+When files are [deleted without shredding](shred-files-and-wipe-disks.html), the contents might be recoverable from the disk's empty free space.
+To prevent recovery from empty space, you can wipe the empty space.
+Unlike wiping specific files, wiping empty space takes a long time.

-You might want to wipe free space for each logical drive.
-For example, on Windows you might wipe `C:` and `D:`, if you have both and write sensitive files to them both.
+You might want to wipe empty space for each logical drive.
+For example, on Windows you might wipe `C:` and `D:`, if you write sensitive files to both.
 On Linux, you might want to wipe `/` and `/home` if they are separate partitions and if you write sensitive information to both.

-To wipe any partition, pass any writable directory in that partition to `--wipe-free-space`.
+To wipe any partition, pass any writable directory in that partition to `--wipe-empty-space`.
 For example:

-`bleachbit --wipe-free-space ~/.cache/`
+`bleachbit --wipe-empty-space ~/.cache/`

-Wiping free space does not change how much free space is left, when the process is done.
+Wiping free empty space does not change how much free space is left, when the process is done.
 For example, if you start with 10GB free, then you will still have 10GB free when the process is done.

+BleachBit 5.0.2 and earlier used `--wipe-free-space` instead of `--wipe-empty-space`.

 ### cron example (Linux)

-To vacuum Firefox each night at 03:00, run:
+To vacuum Firefox each night at 03:00, run this to edit cron jobs:

 `crontab -e`